dainst/idai-field/server/deployment_example/README.md

 You can think of a Docker image as the bundled package containing the application, and of a Docker container as a running instance of such a package.

-For more details please refer to the Docker/docker-compose documentation.
+For more details please refer to the Docker documentation.

 ## Files